iliastari/instagram-clone/README.md

 Funny addon: verified mark next to name.

 # I'm not gonna continue this project
-I want to make a new and better version of the Instagram clone from scratch.
+I will make REACT version from scratch with way better coding than this one!
 I want to use React because I really want to use it.